 The smallest practicable dose should be brought into school in individual original containers, which should be clearly labeled with the pupil's name and dosage instructions.
 It is recommended that a primary school pupil should never carry medicine to and from school and medicines should be handed to the office administrator by the parent on arrival at school.

-Kayleigh Vile (alongside class teachers) will liaise with parents/carers on the development of health care plans, etc. when required and staff should ensure that they familiarise themselves with these documents.
+Michelle Mackmin will liaise with parents/carers on the development of health care plans, etc. when required and staff should ensure that they familiarise themselves with these documents.